Richmond Moy Yat Kung Fu

 Grandmaster Moy Tung, teacher of sifus, founder of the Richmond Moy Yat Kung Fu Academy, 1986

-Two of Moy Tung’s first six years of training were spent living with his Sifu as a close personal student, a practice carried out only by certain members of the SSA.
+For two years, from 1984-85, Anthony Moy Tung did live-in kung fu training with Moy Yat.
+Grandmaster Moy Tung lived with his Sifu at his home or in his space (e.g. at the kung fu school or in hotel rooms when travelling with him), following, studying and serving his Sifu as a kung fu disciple, while training 4-8 or more hours per day.
+This kind of close living relationship and disciplined, hard training is an ancient and time-honored kung fu practice carried out only by certain members of the SSA.
 During this time he also maintained residence in Philadelphia so as to be able to give his Sifu space and privacy when necessary.
 However, he spent the entire time living the Kung Fu life: training constantly and intensely, and being a devoted student and constant companion to his Sifu.
 This was a period of great personal effort and sacrifice on the part of Moy Tung.
 He made it a cornerstone of his training to spend as much time with his Sifu as possible while always being able to support himself and take care of business and personal matters for his Sifu.

 Beginning in 1997, Moy Tung began turning over regular classroom instruction at the Richmond school to instructors and sifus under his direction.
 He focused his time and energy on teaching workshops at branch schools around the US, as well as the growing number of sifus and personal students in his lineage.
-Today, his kung fu family has grown to more than twenty sifus around the US, three generations deep.
+Today, the Moy Tung Kung Fu Association has grown to more than twenty branches around the US, three generations of sifus teaching in the Moy Tung lineage.
 Moy Tung has worked hard to develop his own kung fu and that of his students to the highest level, authentically preserving the complete Ving Tsun Kung Fu system.
 The kung fu in the hands and horses of his great-great-grandstudents is proof of this.